Greeley Flash Flood: Thursday Storm Dropped Over 100 Million Gallons Of Water Along 4th Street

-DENVER (CBS4) – The clean up continues in parts of Greeley today after a slow-moving thunderstorm full of monsoon moisture unleashed a torrent of rain early Thursday afternoon.
+DENVER (CBS4) – The cleanup continues in parts of Greeley Friday after a slow-moving thunderstorm full of monsoon moisture unleashed a torrent of rain early Thursday afternoon.
 The result was a flash flood that overwhelmed storm drains and caused a significant amount of damage in the area.

-READ MORE: Fourth Stimulus Check: Is Another Relief Payment On The Way?

 CoCoRaHS weather observers living west of downtown Greeley along 4th Street, between 14th Avenue and 49th Avenue, were in the heart of the storm cell.
 In roughly 60 minutes rain gauges there recorded between 2.50 and 3.50 inches of rain.